nodejs/admin/us-export-control.md

 before being accepted.

-PENDING: Will we solicit volunteers review the licences in the existing repositgories, and if not completed by Dec 2018 we will ask the Foundation to hire a contractor to complete the review.
+PENDING: Will we solicit volunteers review the licences in the existing repositories, and if not completed by Dec 2018 we will ask the Foundation to hire a contractor to complete the review.

 ## General Availability